Plovdiv: Transport

-The Plovdiv International Airport is near the village of Krumovo, 5 km southeast of the city.
+Plovdiv International Airport is near the village of Krumovo, 5 km southeast of the city.
 It takes charter flights from Europe and has scheduled services with Ryanair to London Stansted and Dublin and S7 to Moscow.
 Wizz Air have services to London Luton, Dortmund, and Munich West.Many small airports are in the city's surroundings, including the Graf Ignatievo Air Base in Graf Ignatievo to the north of Plovdiv.

 The BIAF Airshow is held every two years on the Krumovo airbase and is one of the biggest airshows in the Balkans.

 Education

 Around two thirds of the citizens (62,38%) have secondary, specialized, or higher education.
 That percentage increased from 1992 to 2001.

 Plovdiv has 78 schools including elementary, high, foreign language, mathematics, technical, and art schools.
 There are also 10 private schools and a seminary.
 The number of pupils in 2005 was 36,964 and has been constantly decreasing since the mid-1990 due to lower birth rate.
-Among the most prestigious schools are the English Language School, the High School of Mathematics, the Ivan Vazov Language School, the National Schools of Commerce Plovdiv, the English Academy, the Academy of Music, Dance and Fine Arts Plovdiv, and the French High School of Plovdiv.
+Among the most prestigious schools are the Plovdiv Language School, the High School of Mathematics, the Ivan Vazov Language School, the Sts.
+Cyril and Methodius High School of Humanities, the National School of Commerce, and the French High School.

 The city has six universities and a number of state and private colleges and branches of other universities.
 Those include Plovdiv University, with 900 lecturers and employees and 13,000 students; the Plovdiv Medical University, with 2,600 students; the Medical College; the Technical University of Sofia – Branch Plovdiv; the Agricultural University – Plovdiv; the University of Food Technologies; the Academy for Music, Dance and Fine Arts; and others.

 The 2009 International Olympiad in Informatics (IOI) was held at the University of Plovdiv "Paisiy Hilendarski", between 8 and 15 August 2009.
 The 2009 IOI Honorary Patron was Bulgarian President Georgi Parvanov.

 Between 1875 and 1906, the Zariphios School was one of the local Greek educational institutions that provided elementary and secondary education.